Megabit/Blazorise/docs/_docs/extensions/datagrid.md

 - `Equals` search must match the entire value
 - `NotEquals` opposite of Equals

+### Custom Filtering

+Regular filter works on per field basis.
+To enable advanced search capabilities you can use an attribute `CustomFilter`.
+More can be found in Usage section.

 ### Paging

 Paging is handled automatically by the DataGrid.
 You also have some additional attributes to configure paging based on your requirements.